 Foster Care Resource Closet

-A Foster Care Resource Closet is being put together on the second floor of Palmer to serve those with foster children.
+A Foster Care Resource Closet is located on the second floor of 1420 Lady to serve those with foster children.
 Items being collected include clothing, shoes, equipment, and toys.
 A detailed list of accepted donations can be found here.
 Volunteers are needed:

 - to donate items.

 - to organize the donated items into their collective spaces.

 - to volunteer during operating hours to help those shopping.